Last Updated on November 8, 2023 by Maryam Siddiqui

 To carry out proof of belonging to the community, many types of evidence can be used, such as:

-The procedure is regulated by article 6, n.
-7 of the Nationality Law.
+Article 6, n.
+7 of the Nationality Law regulates this procedure.

 It is also important to highlight that the candidate doesn’t need to: